reduxframework/docs/docs/guides/advanced/health-status-report.md

 ---

 # Understanding The Health Status Report
-The Redux Framework System Status report is a vital tool used in troubleshoot issues with your site.
-With a wide variety of sections and fields, software versions, server settings, and WordPress configuration, all may be checked in a moment’s notice.
+The Redux Framework System Status report is a vital tool used to troubleshoot issues with your site.
+With a wide variety of sections and fields, software versions, server settings, and WordPress configuration, all may be checked at a moment’s notice.

 The System Status report is also the best way that the Redux Support Team can help you.
 Before opening a ticket, be